Your partner in precision urethane-based technology from prototype to production.

 Cast molding can accommodate a variety of molded textures and surface finishes, usually dependent on the material.
 For instance, solids and most foams can mimic almost any molded texture or machined surface.
 Depending on the function of your product design, a machined surface may be ideal, particularly for foams, to unveil a different set of physical properties, such as Coefficient of Friction (COF).
 The part's function or application should drive the ideal material and surface finish.

-Incorporating these 5 design tips can help you eliminate any potential defects when developing your cast molded part.
-If you have questions regarding your product design, feel free to contact us, here, and let one of our polyurethane experts help bring your cast molded design to life!
+By incorporating these five design tips, you can minimize potential defects in your cast molded parts.
+If you have questions about your product design, contact us here and let one of our polyurethane experts help bring your cast molded design to life!

 Download Our Durethane Material Data Sheet